isc-projects/stork/doc/install.rst

 Integration with Prometheus and Grafana
 =======================================

-Stork can optionally be integrated with `Prometheus <https://prometheus.io/>`_, an open source monitoring and alerting toolkit and
-`Grafana <https://grafana.com/>`_, a nice looking querying, visualization and altering solution.
+Stork can optionally be integrated with `Prometheus <https://prometheus.io/>`_, an open source monitoring and alerting toolkit and `Grafana <https://grafana.com/>`_, an easy-to-view analytics platform for querying, visualization and altering.
 Grafana requires external data storage.
-Prometheus is currently the only environment supported in Stork.
+Prometheus is currently the only environment supported by both Stork and Grafana.
 It is possible to use Prometheus only without Grafana, but using Grafana requires Prometheus.

 Prometheus Integration
 ----------------------

 Stork agent by default makes the
-BIND 9 and Kea statistics available in a format understandable by Prometheus (works a Prometheus exporter using in Prometheus nomenclature).
+BIND 9 and Kea statistics available in a format understandable by Prometheus (works as a Prometheus exporter, in Prometheus nomenclature).
 If Prometheus server is available, it can be configured to monitor Stork Agents.
 To enable Stork Agent monitoring, you need to edit ``prometheus.yml`` (typically stored in /etc/prometheus/, but this may vary depending on your installation) and add the following entries there: